taiqihe/eeg_emb_rsa/README.md

 ### Generating aligned word onsets

+We use an automatic speech recognition (ASR) toolkit, [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner), to find the onset of each word from the story transcripts in the audio files.
+Since we have the eventcodes for the onset of each audio file, we can infer the onset of each word in the experiment if we know the onsets of the words in their audio files.

 Aligned word onset data for the two stories are provided.
-To replicate or create your own alignments, follow the steps below.
-You will also need:
+To replicate the results, follow the steps below.
+You will need:
 - Praat
 - [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner)